PLATINUM2023

 Reentry Program

-Rise Up Industries' (RUI) Reentry Program is an 18-month, full-time model where each member receives over 3,000 hours of services.
-It's modeled after Homeboy Industries, the world's largest and most successful gang intervention and reentry program.
-In its seventh year of operation, RUI's Reentry Program provides comprehensive services including employment, job-training, case management, tattoo removal, counseling, mentoring, education assistance, financial literacy, life skills training, and work ethic development.
-RUI pays full-time wages to Reentry Program members as they work their way through the program.
+RUI operates a full-time, 18-month Reentry Program for formerly gang-involved individuals recently released from incarceration.
+The program is in its ninth year of operation and provides comprehensive services including employment, job-training, case management, tattoo removal, counseling, mentoring, education assistance, financial literacy, life skills training, and work ethic development.
+Each member receives over 3,000 hours of service, and RUI pays full-time wages to members as they work their way through the program.

-A key program component is the Machine Shop Social Enterprise, where members are trained for careers as CNC (Computer Numeric Control) machine operators.
+A key program component is the Machine Shop Social Enterprise, where members are trained for careers as Computer Numeric Control (CNC) machine operators.
 This is a well-paid trade that is in high demand.
+The social enterprise provides members with classroom instruction and on-the-job-training in a DOL-approved apprenticeship program.

-All program graduates are immediately employed at manufacturing companies upon graduation.
-Only 6% have returned to incarceration.
+100% of graduates are immediately employed at manufacturing companies.
+Only 5% have returned to incarceration.

 Population(s) Served